 The simplest option is that Starmer announces his intention to resign, triggering an election for the Labour leadership.
 A resignation could possibly come if a delegation of Cabinet members tell Starmer he has lost too much support within the party or if members of his government quit in protest.

-Those considered to harbor leadership ambitions include Health Secretary Wes Streeting, Home Secretary Shabana Mahood and former deputy prime minister, Angela Rayner, who had to resign last year after admitting she didn’t pay enough tax on a house purchase.
-The problem for Rayner is that an investigation into that is ongoing.
+Those considered to harbor leadership ambitions include Health Secretary Wes Streeting, Home Secretary Shabana Mahmood and former deputy prime minister, Angela Rayner, who had to resign last year after admitting she didn’t pay enough tax on a house purchase.
+An investigation into that is ongoing.

 But there's no clear front-runner.

-Andy Burnham, the popular mayor of Manchester who was blocked from standing at a special election in the city later this month, would not be eligible as the leader must come from the parliamentary party.
+Andy Burnham, the popular mayor of Manchester who was blocked from standing at a special election in the city later this month, would not be eligible because by longstanding convention the prime minister must be a member of Parliament.

 Whoever does run, the election would likely take weeks, with Starmer likely staying in post until that concludes.

-Under Labour’s rules, candidates must have the support of a fifth of the parliamentary party, which equates to 80 lawmakers.
+Under Labour’s rules, candidates must have the support of a fifth of party lawmakers — about 80.

 If Starmer does not resign, he could face a challenge, potentially from within his Cabinet.